makersacademy/takeaway-challenge/README.md

  ```

-## I documented my approach in 'kd_approach.md' <---- Please read me! :)
-- I documented and explained the processes and approaches I used for this Takeaway Challenge

-**To improve my project, next time I would like to:**

-- Get test coverage from 99.14% to 100%
-- I haven't tested the Twilio API implementation for sending the text message to the customer.
-Next time, I would like to learn how to implement RSpec tests for APIs
-- I would like to learn how to stub out the behaviour of the Twilio API in my RSpec tests.
-At the moment, when I run my tests, the Twilio API sends a text message to the customer

-- For an improved user experience, I would like to create an interface for usability, asking the customer questions such as:
-> 'Would you like to view the food menu?'
-> 'What would you like to order'?
-and then giving them a response.

-For version 1, my project is functional in technical implementation, but is not responsive to user input.
-I would also like to improve the way the dishes are stored and presented.

-- At the moment, the messaging is hard-coded to my mobile number.
-This is an area to improve by asking the user to provide a mobile number and for that mobile number to work with the Twilio service!

 ## Introduction to the project

 This project is part of Week 2 of the Makers Academy 12-week software engineering programme.
 It focuses on test-driven development and object-oriented programming skills to satisfy the client's requirements presented in 'challenge_instructions.md'.